MikroElektronika/mikrosdk_click_v2/clicks/3dhall2/DETAILS.md

 # Software Support

-We provide a library for the C3dHall2 Click as well as a demo application (example), developed using MikroElektronika [compilers](https://shop.mikroe.com/compilers).
+We provide a library for the 3d Hall 2 Click as well as a demo application (example), developed using MikroElektronika [compilers](https://shop.mikroe.com/compilers).
 The demo can run on all the main MikroElektronika [development boards](https://shop.mikroe.com/development-boards).